qTox/qTox/INSTALL.md

 If you wish to lean more you can run `./qTox-Mac-Deployer-ULTIMATE.sh -h`

 #### First Run / Install
-If you are running the script for the first time you will want to makesure your system is ready.
+If you are running the script for the first time you will want to make sure your system is ready.
 To do this simply run `./qTox-Mac-Deployer-ULTIMATE.sh -i` to run you through the automated install set up.